What is an Employer of Record

 • South Korean PEOs offer several benefits, such as compliance assurance, risk mitigation, and access to a large talent pool, although they have their drawbacks like potential control loss and cost considerations.

-• Top South Korean PEOs include Global Expansion (GX), Deel, Globalization Partners, Papaya Global, and Remote, each with unique advantages and industry expertise.
+• Top South Korean PEOs include Remote People, Deel, Globalization Partners, Papaya Global, and Global Expansion (GX) each with unique advantages and industry expertise.

 What is a South Korea PEO?